Questo

 MEETING SCHOOL TEACHERS & STUDENTS

-We conducted surveys and interviews with teachers and students of various ages (From 5th to 12th grade) to better understand their perceptions of motivation for learning.
+We conducted surveys and interviews with teachers and students from 5th to 12th grade to gain a better understanding of their perceptions of motivation for learning.

-45% of students said that learning a new subject is motivated by their interest in it.
+45% of students stated that their motivation to learn a new subject comes from their interest in it.

-A majority of students (55%) believe motivation for learning is their own responsibility, whereas a majority of teachers (55%) believe it is shared between teacher and student.
+The majority of students (55%) believe that motivation for learning is their own responsibility, while the majority of teachers (55%) feel that it is a shared responsibility between the teacher and the student.

-The lack of motivation is the main factor preventing students from learning certain subjects, according to 30% of students.
+According to 30% of students, the lack of motivation is the primary factor preventing them from learning certain subjects.

-Interviews with students revealed they enjoy learning new subjects when they have an interest and when they feel connected to the subject.
-However, in order to get there, they need someone to push them.
+Interviews with students showed that they enjoy learning new subjects when they feel interested and connected to the topic.
+However, they also expressed the need for someone to give them a push to reach that point of engagement.

 Interviewees' quotes